cds-snc/notification-documentation/src/en/callbacks.md

 ::: warning Multiple callbacks for a notification

-You might receive multiple callbacks for one notification.
+You might receive multiple callbacks for one sent notification.
 For example, the receiving mail server might accept the email (triggering a delivery notification), but after processing the email, the receiving mail server might determine that the email actually results in a bounce (triggering a bounce notification).

 Callbacks are sent in the order they are received.